 Where does the cloud Yandex.Disk have its server locations?

 5 GB free storage

 With Microsoft OneDrive 5 GB are free of charge.
 For $ 1,99 per month you get 100 GB.
-In combination with Office 365 you get 1 TB of storage for $ 69,00 per year and is called Microsoft 365 Personal.
+In combination with Microsoft 365 you get 1 TB of storage for $ 69,00 per year.
 The Family plan starts at $ 99,00 per year and has 6 TB total storage.
 Files may have a maximum size of 10 GB for OneDrive to ensure synchronization.

 Microsoft is an American company and of course, has some of its' servers located in the U.S. - hence, those servers are subject to the Patriot Act and the CLOUD Act.
 Therefore, all sensitive data uploaded to Microsoft OneDrive (as with all other U.S-based cloud service providers) should be end-to-end encrypted so the data cannot be handed over to the authorities.